asavagar/uk-covid19-firm-creation/content/reports/Apr2021/_index.md

   <br>
 Download statistics as: <a href="data/02statsLockdown.xlsx" download="02statistics.xlsx"><i class="fas fa-file-excel"></i></a></small>

-- Business creation increased 13.22% between January and February 2021.
+- Business creation increased 13.22% between February and March 2021.
 - 28,662 additional companies were registered in March 2021 relative to March 2019.
 - The median daily registrations were 48.1% higher in March 2021 than March 2019.
 - The median daily registrations during lockdown-III is 31.73% higher than in lockdown-I, but almost the same as lockdown-II.